livecode/livecode/docs/specs/lcb-signals-and-events.md

 The signal handlers for a signal get run exactly once for each emission.
 All of the handlers for an emission must complete before any of the handlers for a subsequent emission begin [4].

+The signal handlers for a signal may be run in any order.

 The `emit` statement does not return a value [5].

 **Notes**: